angular/dgeni/README.md

 * `jsdoc` - depends upon `base` and adds Processors and Services to support parsing and extracting jsdoc style tags from comments in code.

+* `typescript` - depends upon `base` and adds Processors and Services to support parsing and extracting jsdoc style tags from comments in TypeScript (*.ts) code.

 * `nunjucks` - provides a [nunjucks](http://mozilla.github.io/nunjucks/) based rendering
 engine.